metal3-io/metal3-docs/docs/user-guide/src/bmo/instance_customization.md

 User and network data are passed to the instance via a so called *config drive*, which is a small additional disk partition created on the root device during provisioning.
+This partition contains user and network data, as well as *meta data* with a host name, as files.

-This partition is mounted by the first boot software and configuration loaded from it.
+Ironic is responsible for creating a partition image (usually, in the ISO 9660 format) and passing it to the [IPA](../ironic/ironic-python-agent.md) ramdisk together with the rest of the deployment information.
+Once the instance boots, the partition is mounted by the first boot software and the configuration loaded from it.

 Both *cloud-init* and *Ignition* support various data sources, from which user and network data are fetched.
-Depending on the image type, different sources may be enabled by default.
+Depending on the image type, different sources may be enabled by default:

 * In case of *cloud-init*, make sure that the [config drive data source][configdrive] is enabled.
 This is not the same as the OpenStack data